2025–26 FIBA Europe Cup: Second round

-It will begin on 10 December 2025 and will be concluded on 11 February 2026.
+It began on 10 December 2025 and will conclude on 11 February 2026.
 In each group, teams will play against each other home-and-away in a round-robin format.
-And the end of the second round, the top two teams from each regular season group will advance to the quarter-finals, while the rest of the teams will be eliminated after the regular season.
+At the end of the second round, the top two teams from each regular season group will advance to the quarter-finals, while the rest of the teams will be eliminated.